getify/You-Dont-Know-JS/scope-closures/ch4.md

 It's likely no surprise to readers that most applications are composed of multiple (sometimes many!) individual JS files.
 So how exactly do all those separate files get stitched together in a single run-time context by the JS engine?

-With respect to browser-executed applications, there are 3 main ways:
+With respect to browser-executed applications, there are three main ways.

-1. If you're exclusively using ES modules (not transpiling those into some other module-bundle format), these files are loaded individually by the JS environment.
+First, if you're exclusively using ES modules (not transpiling those into some other module-bundle format), these files are loaded individually by the JS environment.
 Each module then `import`s references to whichever other modules it needs to access.
 The separate module files cooperate with each other exclusively through these shared imports, without needing any scopes.

-2. If you're using a bundler in your build process, all the files are typically concatenated together before delivery to the browser and JS engine, which then only processes one big file.
+Second, if you're using a bundler in your build process, all the files are typically concatenated together before delivery to the browser and JS engine, which then only processes one big file.
 Even with all the pieces of the application co-located in a single file, some mechanism is necessary for each piece to register a *name* to be referred to by other pieces, as well as some facility for that access to occur.

-    In some approaches, the entire contents of the file are wrapped in a single enclosing scope, such as a wrapper function, universal module (UMD -- see Appendix A), etc. Each piece can register itself for access from other pieces by way of local variables in that shared scope.
+    In some approaches, the entire contents of the file are wrapped in a single enclosing scope, such as a wrapper function, universal module (UMD—see Appendix A), etc. Each piece can register itself for access from other pieces by way of local variables in that shared scope.

     For example: